hjjg200/telescribe/doc/Client.md

 |`MonitorInterval`|How often the client sends its metrics; in seconds|

-## Status
+## ItemStatus

-A status object typically has the most recent information about the client.
-This should not be confused with **Monitor.Status**.
+A status object typically has the most recent status information about the client.

 |Item|Description|
 |-|-|